 Estonian food is largely a composite of neighbouring countries that have taken them over at some point, borrowing largely from Scandinavian, German and Russian menus.
 Expect a lot of meat, potatoes, bread and fish, is what we're saying (with the occasional jellied meat or marinated eel addition).
 Restaurants, especially around Old Town, tend to have English-language menus, and English speaking staff.
 If you're not keen on to tucking in to any of the local dishes, American, Italian and Sushi are the predominant exotic cuisines, Italian in particular being very popular.
 Vegetarian hens will have their best chances at places like this too, since very little Estonian cooking is completely meat-free.
 If you're not entirely sure what to go for, why not try a Medieval Banquet?
 Three courses, a show, and a few drinks thrown in too?
 It's the perfect start to a Tallinn hen night!

 GoHen has been planning hen parties for over a decade now; we've got a lot of experience finding top nightlife in every city, and we're pretty sure we've got our finger firmly on the pulse in Tallinn.
 We're not just boasting 96% of our hen parties agree, and say they'd book with us again.
-With 12 years experience in Tallinn, we know we've got the local knowledge, the entertainment on the ground, and the savings and deals to make your Tallinn hen night be the success the bride deserves… all you have to do is let us prove it.
+With 14+ years of experience in Tallinn, we know we've got the local knowledge, the entertainment on the ground, and the savings and deals to make your Tallinn hen night be the success the bride deserves… all you have to do is let us prove it.